 We also broadcast on BBOY45 (channel 45) to the closed-circuit TV system for the patients, families and visitors on the Anschutz Medical Campus, South Campus in Highlands Ranch, North Campus in Broomfield, and our new hospital in Colorado Springs.

 Since opening, Seacrest Studios at Children's Colorado has hosted visits from celebrities like Olympic gold medalist Missy Franklin, Colorado Rockies legend Todd Helton, country music group Lady Antebellum, American Idol winner Maddie Poppe, Nick Jonas, Denver Broncos players, Twenty-One Pilots and superstar singer/songwriter Ed Sheeran.

-Patients can come down to the Seacrest Studio to play guest DJ on the microphone or they participate from their rooms by watching channel 45 on their TV.
+Patients at our location in Aurora can come down to the Seacrest Studio to play guest DJ on the microphone or they participate from their rooms by watching channel 45 on their TV.
 Patients can call in to play bingo every Wednesday, “Jeopardy” every Friday, to request a song or give a shout-out anytime during broadcast hours.

 Seacrest Studios benefactor and media icon Ryan Seacrest described the studio’s mission in an interview: “Our hope is that the patients will benefit from the studio’s interactive nature and find a creative outlet and healing opportunity during their stay.”